Aider-AI/aider/docs/ctags.md

-# Enhancing GPT-4's understanding of entire repos using ctags
+# Enhancing GPT-4's understanding of repos using ctags

 While GPT-4 excels at coding tasks, it struggles with making modifications within large code bases.
 Its limited context window